hybridsjs/hybrids/docs/component-model/structure.md

   * `value` - current value of the property
   * `lastValue` - last cached value of the property

 Use the `observe` method for calling side effects, when the property value changes.
-The method is called asynchronously for the first time when the element is connected, and then every time the property value changes.
+The method is called asynchronously for the first time when the element is connected, and every time the property value changes.

 > If the synchronous updates compensate, and the result value is the same as before, the function won't be called.